Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 It can be tempting to grab a ladder and check out the roof yourself, but a quick glance from a homeowner is very different from a professional assessment.
 While you can certainly help prepare for an inspection by moving things like patio furniture or cars out of the way, the actual inspection is best left to the pros.
 A trained inspector knows exactly what to look for.
 They can spot subtle signs of damage, like cracked flashing or minor granule loss, that an untrained eye would easily miss.
 Catching these small problems early is the key to preventing them from turning into big, expensive repairs.
 Plus, climbing on a roof is risky.
 A professional has the right safety gear and training to do the job without anyone getting hurt.

-How to Get the Most Out of Your Roof Inspection
+How to Get the Most from Your Roof Inspection

 A roof inspection is your best tool for understanding the health of your home’s most important protector.
 But it’s not just a passive process where you wait for a report.
 By taking a few simple steps, you can make sure you get the clearest possible picture of your roof’s condition and needs.
 Think of it as a partnership with your inspector—your preparation and input help them do their best work, which ultimately gives you the peace of mind you deserve.
 An inspector can spot issues you might miss, but you have the day-to-day knowledge of your home’s quirks.
 Combining your observations with their expertise leads to the most comprehensive assessment.